rogue7373/WGU/ManagingCloudSecurity_C838/README.md

 - All unnecessary services are disabled
 - Physical access is severely limited and controlled
 - Systems are patched, maintained, and updated according to vendor guidance and industry best practices
+#### Encryption
+#### Layered Defense

 # 4042.4.3 Manage Cloud Operations
 Secure and manage physical and virtual infrastructures for legal and secure cloud operations.
+### Data Categorization
+- Regulatory Compliance: Governance, by different regulatory bodies.
+The organization may wnat to create categories based on which regulations aply to a specific dataset.
+- Business Function: The organization may want to have specific catgories for different uses of data.
+- Functional Unit: Each department or office might have its own category and keep all data it controls within its own category.
+- By Project: Some organizations might define datasets by the projects they are associated with as a means of creating discrete, compartmentalized projects.
+### Data Classification
+- Sensitivity: This is the classification model used by the US military.
+Data is assigned a classification according to the sensitivity of the data, based on the negative impact an unauthorized disclosure would cause.
+- Jurisdiction: The geophysical location of the source or storage point of the data might have sgnificant bearing on how that data is treated and handled.
+### Data Mapping
+Data between organizations must be normalized and translated so that is conforms in a way meaningful to both parties.
+### Data Labeling
+When the data owner creates, categorizes, and classifies the data, the data also needs to be labeled.
+The lable should indicate who the data owner is, usually in terms of the office or role instead of an individual name or identity.
+The labl should take whatever form is necessary for it to be enduring, understandable, and consistent.
+- Date of creation
+- Date of scheduled destruction
+- COnfidentiality level
+- Handling directions
+- Dissemination/distribution instructions
+- Access limitations
+- Source
+- Jurisdiction
+- Applicable regulations
 # 4042.4.4 Cloud Software Assessment
 Security in cloud software to improve security and define secure procedures.
 # 4042.4.5 Critical Cloud Requirements